-These are the words of eighteenth century Swiss poet Johann Lavater, and sadly they remain as true today as when he wrote them.
+These are the words of eighteenth century philosopher, and sadly they remain as true today as when he wrote them.

-If despite all your best efforts you find that an inheritance claim cannot be avoided then don’t delay in seeking professional legal advice from solicitors specialising in inheritance claims.
-This advice is applicable to people bringing a claim and to those who are defending one, though claimants need to be particularly aware of the six month rule.
+If despite all your best efforts you find that an inheritance claim cannot be avoided then don’t delay in seeking professional legal advice from specialist solicitors.
+Inheritance Act claimants need to be particularly aware of the six month rule.